simeononsecurity/simeononsecurity.ch/content/articles/esp32-wifi-canary-passive-wifi-threat-detection-2026/index.en.md

 ## Introduction: The Problem With Public WiFi

 Every time you connect to hotel WiFi, a coffee shop hotspot, or an airport network, you're trusting that the access point in front of you is the real one.
-The problem is that 802.11 management frames - the very frames that announce networks, manage connections, and coordinate clients - are completely unauthenticated in most deployments.
+The problem is that **802.11 management frames** - the very frames that announce networks, manage connections, and coordinate clients - are *completely unauthenticated in most deployments*.
 Anyone with modest hardware can clone an SSID, blast deauthentication frames at clients, or set up an open decoy next to a legitimate WPA2 network.

 The [**ESP32 WiFi Canary**](https://github.com/simeononsecurity/esp32-wifi-canary) is a passive awareness sensor that addresses this reality with the smallest possible footprint.
 It fits on the M5Stack Atom Lite - a device roughly the size of a sugar cube - plugs into any USB port, learns the surrounding environment, and lights up an RGB LED when it detects patterns consistent with wireless threats.